kiwix/kiwix-js/README.md

 All the content of wikipedia is inside your device (except the images).
 It also works with Wiktionary and Wikivoyage.
 If your Internet access is expensive/rare/slow/unreliable/watched/censored, you still can browse this amazing amount of knowledge and culture.

+Version 1.1 also adds the "articles nearby" feature: after geolocating your device, it lists articles found around your location.

 It uses wikipedia archives located at http://dumpathome.evopedia.info/dumps/finished You have to first download one of them (with a Bittorrent client) and store it on your SD-card.